BEST NAPLES RESTAURANTS FOR FRESH FROM THE SEA

 3 Bay House Restaurant

 Overlooking serene Cocohatchee Bay, the Bay House - as it is most commonly known -- is regarded as one of the city's most spectacular seafood restaurants.
 This charming eatery serves fresh, Southern-inspired and bistro-style seafood dishes, as well as steak and chicken options.
 Most tables in the main dining room - decorated coastily with wooden boats hanging from the ceiling - and patio offer views of the surrounding waterway, ensuring patrons a scenic setting on top of a sensational meal.
 Tierney's Bar offers an alternative cozy setting of fireplace and dark wood.
 Live entertainment plays in the bar Wednesday through Saturday evenings, and private banquet rooms are available.
+Upcoming: a boutique hotel and event space are planned on campus.
 (239-591-3837)

 2 Sea Salt-Naples